AscendingPassage.com HOME PAGE.

 The rails and the telegraph

-poles have disappeared; by the magic of twilight everything is become
+poles have disappeared.
+By the magic of twilight everything has become

 grand again, beneath one of those evening skies of Egypt which, in